korken89/kfly_firmware/README.md

 # The code and specifications for the KFly PCB version 3 and above

+### Stuff to fix

+* Generalize RC Input, should not be dependent on the center value to determine if it is a "positive / negative only".
+Throttle will be used for more in the future.

 ### Hardware Specifications

 All PCBs follow the standard 36 x 36 mm outline with 30.5 x 30.5 mm mounting holes, unless nothing else is stated.